-Off-Road Equipment Engineering
+Off-Highway Vehicle & Equipment Engineering

 Renewable Energy Systems Engineering

-Soil and Water Resources Engineering
+Soil & Water Resources Engineering

 Title